FedeRog1977/dotfiles/README.md

 Note that this setup is Manjaro-specific.
 Also, I use neoVim as my editor so when you see `nvim` preceding an operation, it's simply an open-with text editor command, like `vim` or `nano` (haha).

+It's also important to remember that if in doubt regarding any basic commands or operations on a program, you can always use the program's manual (`man` 'program-name') or use the 'help' flag (`'program-name' --help` or `''program-name` -h).

 ## 1.1.
 Installing Manjaro

 * Flash download of Manjaro to external drive